ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

+---
 menu-title: Installing plugins
 category: builds-integration
 order: 50
 ---

+## TODO

+* Change the README in packaged downloaded from online builder
+* Review installation.md, advanced-setup.md, overview.md, plugins.md, quick-start.md
+* Link to this guide at the end of installation.md
+* Add redirect from the old custom-builds.md to this guide.
+* Remove custom-builds.md.

+---

 # Installing plugins

+While {@link builds/guides/integration/installation installing one of the existing builds} is a convenient way to start using CKEditor 5, soon you may want to do one of the following:

+* install additional plugins (official, 3rd party, or your custom ones) to add missing functionalities,
+* remove unnecessary plugins in order to optimize the build size,
+* {@link TODO create a "super build"} containing more than one editor type,
+* customize any other aspect of the build ({@link TODO change the built-in UI language}, {@link TODO extract styles to a separate file}).

+To achieve any of this, you need to change the configuration and perform the build step.

+This guide covers three main ways to customize a build.
+We start from the simplest one (using the online builder) and then cover more flexible options (cloning a build and integrating the editor from source):

+* [Online builder](#online-builder) &mdash; If you use one of the existing builds and want to add one of the official plugins, remove plugins or change the built-in language, this is the simplest option.
+This option is recommended if you are new to the JavaScript build stack (npm, webpack) or JavaScript itself.
+* [Creating a custom build](#custom-build) &mdash; The minimal structure of a build's source contains just a three files.
+You can create such a setup manually and included it in a subdirectory of your repository (or put them anywhere else).
+This setup is recommended if you cannot integrate the editor from source, as it does not require adjusting your webpack configuration.
+* [Integrating the editor from source](#integrating-from-source) &mdash; This is by far the most powerful and optimal way to use CKEditor 5.
+In this scenario you can import and interact with it or any of its modules (e.g. in order to implement a custom plugin) just like you interact with your source modules.
+However, it requires adjusting your webpack configuration which is not always feasible.

+## Online builder

+The [online builder](https://ckeditor.com/ckeditor-5/online-builder/) lets you download CKEditor 5 builds and also allows you to create your own, customized builds (with a different set of plugins) in a few easy steps, through a simple and intuitive UI.

+For security reasons, the online builder offers only the official plugins.
+Its UI does not allow creating "super builds" or customize webpack configuration.
+However, you can do that after downloading one of the builds.

+The downloaded ZIP package contains:

+* `build/` &mdash; a directory with a ready-to-use build (`build/ckeditor.js`) and translations.
+* `sample/` &mdash; a sample on which you can test the build.
+* `src/ckeditor.js` &mdash; a source of the build that defines which editor and plugins should be included.
+* `package.json` &mdash; definition of this build's dependencies (CKEditor 5 packages to install as well as build tools).
+* `webpack.config.js` &mdash; webpack configuration.
+* `README.md` and `LICENSE.md` with additional information.

+The build downloaded from the online builder is ready-to-use (the `build/` directory is populated).
+However, you can still use it as a starting point to further adjustments (e.g. installing 3rd party plugins).

+Follow the instructions in included `README.md` in order to further customize your build.

+## Custom build

+A custom build is an extension of what you can achieve with the [online builder](#online-builder).
+In fact, a build generated with the online builder can become your custom build.

+The goal of this section, though, is to show you how you could maintain a custom build over time.
+We assume that you work on a project that is maintained in a Git (or alternative) repository and you would like to store the source files of a build (and perhaps the build itself too) in this repository.

+### Implementing custom plugins

+## Integrating from source

+### Implementing custom plugins

 CKEditor 5 plugins are distributed through [npm](https://www.npmjs.com) packages and are implemented in a modular way, which means that a single plugin may consist of multiple JavaScript files.